 1. How often should I use a massage chair at first?

-In the first month, it is usually better to start conservatively and increase only if your body is responding well.
-Shorter, gentler sessions with room to evaluate next-day soreness are usually a better starting pattern than jumping into long or intense daily sessions immediately.
+In the first month, start conservatively and increase only if your body responds well.
+Shorter, gentler sessions with time to evaluate next-day soreness are usually better than jumping into long or intense daily sessions immediately.

 2. Is mild soreness normal when I first start using a massage chair?

 Mild tenderness can happen for some new users, especially if the chair feels firmer than expected.
 But sharp pain, worsening soreness, bruised-feeling sensitivity, dizziness, nausea, or unusual numbness are not signs to push through.
-Those are signs to stop and scale back.
+Stop and scale back.

-If the problem seems like strange operation, poor positioning, uneven pressure, or a feature that is not behaving normally, use the troubleshooting guide.
+If the problem feels like strange operation, poor positioning, uneven pressure, a scan issue, or a feature that is not behaving normally, use the troubleshooting guide.
 That is different from normal first-month adaptation.